 By Shantanu Mittal

 Shantanu Mittal is graduate student pursuing his Masters of Biotechnology from the University of Toronto Mississauga.
 He is currently the communications officer for the Altitude Accelerator, a role which has helped him understand the world of entrepreneurship and business development.
-With his expertise in the life sciences and green technology sector, he has been able to provide valuable feedback to clients along with the entrepreneur-in-residence.
+With his expertise in the life sciences and green technology sector, he has been able to valuable feedback to clients along with the entrepreneur-in-residence.
 Shantanu hopes to pursue a future in business development in the biotechnology or green technology industries.